 Break Even Analysis for Two or More Products

 A more realistic scenario is that a company is producing more than one product.
-So the question is how to perform a break even analysis for two, three or fifty products.
-It is actually quite simple!
+So the question is how to perform a break-even analysis for two, three or fifty products.
+It is quite simple!

-Let’s say that company A is producing SuperGlass and ExtraGlass and that the company is expected to sell 2 units of SuperGlass for every unit of Extraglass (2:1).
-The table below summarizes the price per unit, the variable costs and the fixed costs.
+Let’s say that company A is producing SuperGlass and ExtraGlass and that the company is expected to sell two units of SuperGlass for every unit of Extraglass (2:1).
+The table below summarises the price per unit, the variable costs and the fixed costs.

 |Contribution (Sales Price-Variable)||$4||$6|

-The first thing to do is do to add the contribution for both products so that we can create a “combo” that consists of these two products.
-The total contribution for this combo $10 (4+6).
+The first thing to do is add the contribution for both products to create a “combo” that consists of these two products—the total contribution for this combo is $10 (4 + 6).

-It is quite easy to create a chart for a simple break even analysis.
-The first thing to do is to put the fixed costs in Y axis and the Contribution generated for different levels of sales on the X axis.
+It is pretty easy to create a chart for a simple break-even analysis.
+The first thing to do is put the fixed costs on the Y-axis and the Contribution generated for different sales levels on the X-axis.
 The result is going to be the same as the photo featured in this post.

-It is clear from the graph the break even point is where the total income less the variable costs equal the fixed costs.
+It is clear from the graph the break-even point is where the total income less the variable costs equal the fixed expenses.

-The example below provides a tidy working model of a simple breakeven analysis.
-In the box on the left we have the variable used to generate the table.
+The example below provides a tidy working model of simple breakeven analysis.
+In the box on the left, we have the variable used to generate the table.
 We have the total fixed costs of $8,140.
 Then the additional or variable costs incurred by the business for every unit sold, being $13 per unit.
 A sale price of $77 per unit.
-And in this model sales can only move in batches of 15 units.
+And in this model, sales can only move in batches of 15 units.

-In the table on the right we have the units sold, sale proceeds, total costs (ie fixed + variable costs) and then the profit or loss generated at that units sold level.
-All of these figures coming from the initial variables tables on the left.
+The table on the right shows the units sold, sale proceeds, total costs (i.e. fixed + variable costs), and the profit or loss generated at that unit sold level.
+All of these figures come from the initial variables tables on the right-left.

-And finally we have the cost v sales chart, or a break even analysis chart.
-The revenue or sales represented by the blue line and the green line represents the total costs.
-Both variables coming from the table on the right.
+And finally, we have the cost v sales chart, or a break-even analysis chart.
+The blue line represents the revenue or sales, and the green line represents the total costs—both variables coming from the table on the right.

 Fixed costs ($8,140) / (Sales ($77 per unit) – Variable Costs ($13 per unit)

 = 127.18 units … or 128 units for rounding purposes.
-So the mark 1 eyeball guess of 125 wasn’t too far off, but you can see the formula gives us a very precise figure.
+So the mark 1 eyeball guess of 125 wasn’t too far off, but you can see the formula gives us an exact figure.

-Break even analysis can only help you to identify the level sales you need to make to avoid being in a loss making position.
-It can help you to understand if the product you are thinking to develop can be profitable by indicating how many units you need to sell to break even.
-If in your opinion, the level of sales is easily achievable then the product should be developed.
-If the necessary to break even level of sales seem to high, then the investment might not be worthwhile.
+Break-even analysis can only help you identify the sales level you need to make to avoid being in a loss-making position.
+It can help you understand if the product you are developing can be profitable by indicating how many units you need to sell to break even.
+If the level of sales is easily achievable, you should develop the product in your opinion.
+If the necessity to break-even level of sales seems too high, then the investment might not be worthwhile.

 Limitations and Disadvantages

 Break-even analysis has as any other similar analysis tool flaws.
-Some of them can be summarized as follows:
+Some of them can be summarised as follows:

-- It can only help you analyze straightforward scenarios and it is hard to apply it in more complex scenarios;
+- Can only help you analyze straightforward scenarios and it is hard to apply it in more complex scenarios;

-- It is based on expected sales prices, expected variable and fixed costs which and expectations will not be objective;
+- Is based on expected sales prices, expected variable and fixed costs which and expectations will not be objective;

-- It does not account for the synergies that products can bring; and
+- Does not account for the synergies that products can bring, and;

-- It does not account for certain benefits that a product can bring (such as diversified portfolios, enhanced brand name etc).
+- Not all benefits that a product can bring are accounted for (such as diversified portfolios, enhanced brand name etc).

 Break-Even Analysis Assumptions

-Like any business tool there are a number of assumptions break even analysis has to make in order for the calculations to work.
-Below we run through some of these so you have a better understanding if the information the analysis provides.
+Like any business tool, several assumptions break-even analysis has to make for the calculations to work.
+Below we run through some of these so you better understand the information the study provides.

 - Semi-variable costs tend to be ignored.
 It is assumed costs fall into either fixed or directly variable to a specific sales range.